 ↑ What factors influence HF Radio Propagation?

-Edited by Doron Tal, 4X4XM
+By Doron Tal, 4X4XM

-1. Solar activity: The sun's activity can affect the ionosphere and the amount of ionization, which can influence the reflection of HF radio waves.
+1. Solar Activity: The sun's activity can affect the ionosphere and the amount of ionization, which can influence the reflection of HF radio waves.

 2. Time of day: The ionosphere is more ionized during the day due to solar radiation, which means that HF radio waves are more likely to be reflected back to Earth at certain frequencies.
 At night, the ionosphere becomes less ionized, and the frequencies that are reflected back to Earth shift to lower frequencies.